 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 28-663.
-Duty to give information and assistance; classification; alcohol or other drug screening
+Duty to give information and assistance; fully autonomous vehicles operating without a human driver; violation; classification; alcohol or other drug screening

-A. The driver of a vehicle involved in an accident resulting in injury to or death of a person or damage to a vehicle that is driven or attended by a person shall:
+A. The driver of a vehicle involved in an accident on public or private property resulting in injury to or death of a person or damage to a vehicle that is driven or attended by a person shall:

 1. Give the driver's name and address and the registration number of the vehicle the driver is driving.

 2. On request, exhibit the person's driver license to the person struck or the driver or occupants of or person attending a vehicle collided with.

 3. Render reasonable assistance to a person injured in the accident, including making arrangements for the carrying of the person to a physician, surgeon or hospital for medical or surgical treatment if it is apparent that treatment is necessary or if the carrying is requested by the injured person.

 B. If the first vehicle described in subsection A of this section is a fully autonomous vehicle operating without a human driver, the requirements of this section are satisfied if both:

 1. The vehicle owner or a person on behalf of the vehicle owner promptly contacts a law enforcement agency to report the accident or if the fully autonomous vehicle alerts a law enforcement agency to the accident.